eslam-gomaa/tshark_colorize/README.md

-this is a tool that colorizes specific output in `tshark` command (currently status codes) which makes the output nicer for the eye
+this is a tool that colorizes specific output in `tshark` command (currently status codes) which makes the output nicer for the eye (Currently for educational purposes)

 # Usage